-The Develop:Star Awards are split into 15 categories, for which nominations are open until Friday 29 March 2019.
+The Develop:Star Awards are split into 17 categories, for which nominations are open until 23:59 BST on Friday 3 April.

-The details for each of the 15 awards open for nominations.
+The details for each of the 17 awards open for nominations are below:

 Recognising a game which demonstrates exceptional achievement in visual art and/or animation, across any genre.

-Recognising the organisation that has provided the highest quality of service and contributed most to success within the game developer community – across any and all disciplines.
+Recognising the organisation that has provided the highest quality of service and contributed the most to usability, testing and localisation within the game developer community.

 Recognising an organisation that has shown outstanding support helping development studios successfully recruit and retain new team members.